Memphis and Charleston Railroad

-The Memphis and Charleston Railroad, completed in 1857, was the first railroad in the United States to link the Atlantic Ocean with the Mississippi River.
-Chartered in 1846, the 311 mi gauge railroad ran from Memphis, Tennessee, to Stevenson, Alabama, through the towns of Corinth, Mississippi, and Huntsville, Alabama.
+The Memphis and Charleston Railroad was the first railroad in the United States to link the Atlantic Ocean with the Mississippi River.
+Chartered in 1846 and completed in 1857, the 311 mi, gauge railroad ran from Memphis, Tennessee, to Stevenson, Alabama, through the towns of Corinth, Mississippi, and Huntsville, Alabama.
 The portion between Memphis and LaGrange, Tennessee, was originally to be part of the LaGrange and Memphis Railroad, chartered in 1838.
 From Stevenson, the road was connected to Chattanooga, Tennessee, via the Nashville and Chattanooga Railroad.
 In Alabama, the railroad followed the route of the Tuscumbia, Courtland and Decatur Railroad between Tuscumbia and Decatur, the first railroad to be built west of the Appalachian Mountains.

-In many instances, it was the larger cities and towns, with higher populations, that received superior service and rail line access, as well higher quality trains.
+In many instances, it was the larger cities and towns, with higher populations, that received superior service and rail line access, as well as higher-quality trains.

 History

 At the time that this railroad was chartered, Memphis was still a small and rural town, with its only advantage being its connection to the Mississippi River.

 The location of the railroad station in Memphis followed the familiar design of placing main railroad hubs and stations as close to the waterfront as possible for the convenience of shipping goods and transporting passengers.
 The steam boats brought people and freight up from the most southern point in New Orleans, and then the Memphis and Charleston Railroad was able to move them laterally, eventually connecting the Mississippi River with the port of Charleston.

-The southerners thought that the "iron horse" would enrich the farmers and well-being of everyone between Charleston and Memphis.
+The Southerners thought that the "iron horse" would enrich the farmers and well-being of everyone between Charleston and Memphis.
 In 1852, the local Memphis paper advertised that they needed to hire 50 "able-bodied Negros" every month in order to compete the rail line.
-By 1853, forty miles were in operation, and the city of Memphis felt the zeitgeist of the railroads production which opened their eyes to greater railroad ventures.
+By 1853, forty miles were in operation, and the city of Memphis felt the impact of the railroad's production, which opened their eyes to greater railroad ventures.

 One way in which the railroad connected the entire state of Tennessee was the state law that required railroads "provide, at or near every town containing as many as three hundred inhabitance, a waiting room for the use and accommodations of passengers."
 Memphis, being on the westernmost border of the state, helped to provide rail access to the very small cities and towns located all along the southern border of the state.

-In May 1857, more than 30,000 southerners gathered to celebrate the completion of the first railroad connecting the Atlantic Coast to Memphis, and to witness its first full journey which would lead to prosperity.
+In May 1857, more than 30,000 Southerners gathered to celebrate the completion of the first railroad connecting the Atlantic Coast to Memphis, and to witness its first full journey.
 When the passengers arrived late at night, they were greeted by music and ceremonies, marking an important milestone for the railroad industry.
 This celebration was called "The Marriage of the Waters".
 Water was brought from the Atlantic Ocean and was then poured into the Mississippi River as a symbol of completion.
 President of the Railroad, Samuel Tate, was praised for his grand accomplishment as many investors felt assured that their money was safe.